Back to all posts

 The most noticeable difference is how the pressure feels.
 In a traditional massage, your therapist uses their hands, forearms, and sometimes elbows to apply pressure.
 This can feel pointed and specific, which is great for zeroing in on small, tight knots.
 With Ashiatsu Deepfeet Bar Therapy, the therapist uses their feet.
 This allows for a much broader, more consistent, and deeper pressure.
 Instead of a sharp point, the sensation is often described as a deep, flowing wave of compression that envelops the muscle.
 It’s an incredibly deep massage without the poky feeling that can sometimes accompany deep tissue work.

-Hands vs. Feet: Technique and Coverage
+Hands vs. Feet: A Look at Technique and Coverage

 Technique is what truly sets these two styles apart.
 A traditional massage therapist works directly over you, using their body weight to apply pressure through their hands and arms.
 In an Ashiatsu session, your therapist stands on the table, using parallel bars on the ceiling for balance and control.
 This setup allows them to use gravity to their advantage, sinking into muscles with their body weight through their feet.
 Because the foot is larger and softer than an elbow or thumb, it can cover more ground more efficiently.
 This makes Ashiatsu especially effective for large muscle groups like the back, glutes, and hamstrings, providing a uniquely deep and consistent experience.